Danny’s DNA Discoveries – boletes of the PNW

 Suillus clintonianus (S. grevillei var. clintonianus) - usually chestnut coloured with a yellow rim and a yellow to chestnut veil, but harder to recognize when the colours fade.
 Also staining brown, but sometimes blue in the stem base.
 Larch.
 This NY species, also found throughout the PNW, is sometimes considered a variety of the EU S. grevillei, and sometimes distinct.
 We now know that the EU variety is not found here.

-Suillus caerulescens © Steve Trudell, S. ponderosus © Noah Siegel, S. clintonianus © Steve Trudell
+Suillus caerulescens © Steve Trudell, S. ponderosus (normal and green) © Noah Siegel and Michael Beug, S. clintonianus © Steve Trudell

 Suillus elbensis ('viscidus'/'laricinus'/'aeruginascens') - the grey Suillus, large pores, Slowly blues.
 Stem may be reticulated like Boletus.
 Larch.
 This NY species has been called a few incorrect European names in the past, but they are not our species.
 One ID sequence is 3 bp different than some east coast sequences, but even type area east coast sequences vary by as much as 5 bp or more, so we very likely have the same species here.